-1) No Authority to Investigate, Adjudicate, Sanction, Change, Bind, or Enforce
+No Authority to Investigate, Adjudicate, Sanction, Change, Bind, or Enforce

-The Ombuds Office may not conduct formal investigations of any kind, nor is it authorized to adjudicate disputes, issue findings, or impose remedies or sanctions.
-The Ombuds may not make business or policy decisions on behalf of the University.
+The Ombuds Office has no authority to conduct formal investigations of any kind, nor is it authorized to adjudicate disputes, issue findings, or impose remedies or sanctions.
+The Ombuds has no authority to make business or policy decisions on behalf of St. Jude, its managers, or its workforce members.